whoisyurii/canvie/README.md

 Additional fallback signaling relays can be appended by comma-separating extra URLs.
 Browsers always connect to the Worker first and only touch secondary relays if needed.

+### Security & Ops

+- Configure allowed origins for WebSocket upgrades with the `ALLOWED_WS_ORIGINS` environment variable.
+- `/stats` is disabled by default; enable it with `STATS_ENABLED=true` once you have an admin flow in place.
+- When `/stats` is enabled, require an `X-Admin-Token` header that matches the `ADMIN_TOKEN` secret.
+- Limit concurrent WebSocket connections per IP address by setting `MAX_CONNECTIONS_PER_IP`.
+- Keep production URLs, tokens, and secrets in environment variables (Cloudflare dashboard), not in git.

 ### Configuration blueprint

 1. **Create bindings** – The provided `wrangler.toml` already binds the `ROOMS` Durable Object and includes an initial `new_sqlite_classes` migration tag `v1` so the namespace is compatible with the Cloudflare free plan.